When the Grateful Dead Closed the Winterland Ballroom

 The Winterland Ballroom, where scores of memorable live albums and movies were recorded, went out in style on Dec.
 31, 1978.

-Springsteen was part of a series of late 1978 shows that culminated with the Dead's final epic performance on New Year's Eve.
+Springsteen was also part of a series of late 1978 shows that culminated with the Grateful Dead's final epic performance on New Year's Eve.
 Tom Petty, the Ramones, the Tubes and Smokey Robinson also performed concerts at Winterland during its last weeks.
-In 2003, the venue's final days were turned into a record and movie, ‘The Closing of Winterland.’
+In 2003, the venue's final days were turned into a record and movie, The Closing of Winterland.

 How the Grateful Dead's Pigpen Joined Rock's Tragic '27 Club'